Ayurvedic Treatment of Allergy

 4. Curcumin Capsules

 These capsules contain turmeric which is anti-inflammatory and is very effective in allergies and skin diseases.
 Curcumin capsules contain 100% standardized herb extract.
-It is a pack of 60 capsules.

 To buy Allergy Care Pack, please visit store.planetayurveda.com/allergy-care-pack.html